Climate Commitments

 The Alliance’s Target Setting Protocol includes a pillar addressing financing transition.
 This focuses on assessing climate solution investments, as well as enhancing the supply side of climate solutions and supporting the growth in climate solution investments within Alliance members’ investment portfolios.

 Our targets in relation to this pillar are qualitative.
-Having joined the Alliance’s Financing Transition Track, we support its objectives and stay well informed about this rapidly evolving initiative.
-Going forward, we’ll continue to assess climate solution investments for the Endowment portfolio.
+Having joined a working group of the Alliance’s Financing Transition Track, we support its objectives and stay well informed about this rapidly evolving initiative.

-The 2024 carbon footprint calculation and results, accompanied by PwC’s independent review, are available in the Reports section of our website.
+The 2025 carbon footprint calculation and results are available in the Reports section of our website.